Microplastics sticking to Orkney's seagrass beds

 "Seagrasses are very sensitive habitats and perform a number of critical functions.
 They bind and characterise the shoreline, create habitats for other species and protect them from predators.

-"We did notice that the number of microplastics varied depending on where the was along the transect line, but this was likely influenced by slight differences in the density of seagrass canopy cover and reflects the generally patchy nature of microplastics contamination."
+"We did notice that the number of microplastics varied depending on where the blade was along the transect line, but this was likely influenced by slight differences in the density of seagrass canopy cover and reflects the generally patchy nature of microplastics contamination."

 Increased exposure to microplastics